lokesh-r5/ReadingList/README.md

 App usage instructions:

-### When you have read or want read a Book, I can add it to a Reading List so that I won't forget about it.
+### When you have read or want read a Book, you can add it to a Reading List so that you won't forget about it.

 A Book should have: